JannisJost/QuantumAccelerator/README.md

 ⚠**DISCLAIMER**⚠

 The developers behind QuantumAccelerator are not responsible for any damage caused by the QuantumAccelerator software or any damage related to the QuantumAccelerator app.
-This application is not yet final and may lead to system damage although we do our best to prevent this.
-Please only use QuantumAccelerator if you are an experienced user or use a VM.
+This application is not yet final and may lead to system damage although we do our best to prevent that.
+Please do only use QuantumAccelerator if you are an experienced user or use a VM.

 # QuantumAccelerator